-- 18. While importantly the UDRP remains available as a curative tool for New gTLD disputes involving the considered transfer of a disputed domain name to the trademark owner, ICANN has introduced what is intended to be a lighter second-level RPM for appropriate cases29. - 19.
-Having evolved from a sequence of ICANN processes and committees, the URS continues to raise a number of questions, including its relationship to the UDRP30.
-ICANN invited tenders from prospective URS providers, to which after careful consideration of the ICANN URS model, the Center has not been in a position to apply31.
+- 18. While importantly the UDRP remains available as a curative tool for New gTLD disputes involving the considered transfer of a disputed domain name to the trademark owner, ICANN has introduced what is intended to be a lighter second-level RPM for appropriate cases. - 19.
+Having evolved from a sequence of ICANN processes and committees, the Uniform Rapid Suspension (URS) System continues to raise a number of questions, including its relationship to the UDRP.
+ICANN invited tenders from prospective URS providers, to which after careful consideration of the ICANN URS model, the Center has not been in a position to apply.
 The Center continues to closely monitor developments, including as to any evolution of the remedy offered by the URS procedure and, whether by contractual amendment or policy process, its potential applicability to incumbent TLDs such as ".com".
-In December 2019, ICANN upheld a request for reconsideration regarding its determination to include the URS procedure in the renegotiated .org Registry Agreement32.
+In December 2019, ICANN upheld a request for reconsideration regarding its determination to include the URS procedure in the renegotiated .org Registry Agreement.
+There has been speculation as to whether the URS might in the future apply to the .net and .com registries whether owing to an ICANN policy process or direct contract negotiations with the registry operator.